rlpy/rlpy/doc/tutorial.rst

 several cores on one computer or even on a computing cluster with numerous machines.

-The content of `infTrackCartPole_infTrackCartPole.py` very similar but differ in the definition of the representation parameter of the agent.
+The content of `infTrackCartPole_tabular.py` is very similar but differs in the definition of the representation parameter of the agent.
-Compared to our first example, the experiment is now executed by calling its `run_from_commandline` method.
+Compared to our first example, the experiment is now executed by calling its :func:`Experiments.Experiment.run_from_commandline` method.
-This is a wrapper around `Experiment.run` and allows to specify the options for visualization during the execution with command line arguments.
+This is a wrapper around :func:`Experiments.Experiment.run` and allows to specify the options for visualization during the execution with command line arguments.
 You can for example run::